hrgdavor/jscadui/packages/postmessage/README.md

 If you use this utility both in your main thread and in the worker you will get the most benefits.

-Consider these steps depending on the complexity
+Consider these steps depending on the complexity:

 1. **postMessage**: if you have only few messages pushing some data, you do not even need this
 2. **RPC:** if you have messages, and some of them are response to a request(functionally) you should try formalizing a protocol and this RPC here can be a good starting point